unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
+* verify error handling for all v1 functions
 * add a colored outline around a feature when displaying as a 2D image
 * save image pixel to an array
 * extract pdr functionality to reduce overhead